 This site made its debut in July of 2011, with just a single post per month.
 Starting the next January, I started writing 2 posts every week.
 There was too much to write about to keep only posting once per month.
 Then in August 2012, the posts dropped to one per week due to tighter time constraints from a new job.
 2012 was the glory year for this site.

 Then came March 2013.
-The site’s maintainer and main post contributor, Joe Zimmerman, decided to make the site a lower priority.
+The site’s maintainer and primary author, Joe Zimmerman, decided to make the site a lower priority.
 Family and writing for other blogs would take a higher precedence.
 For more information on this change, you can read this post.

 The Current Situation